...And Then There Were Three...: Sleeve design

 As with their past three studio albums, the album cover and packaging was designed by Storm Thorgerson and Aubrey Powell of Hipgnosis.
 Thorgerson later said the cover was "trying to tell a story by the traces left by the light trails".
+Models were used for the cover shot, not the members of the band.
 The photograph was shot using time-lapse to represent the "comings and goings" in the album's lyrics, and over the change in personnel.

-Composition
+Writing

 The album marked a change in the band's sound, moving from their progressive rock roots towards shorter, more concise songs.
-The motivation for this was to enable more musical ideas to be put on a single album, and to act as a response to the newly-emerging punk rock and new wave scenes, where short and concise songs were standard.
-Collins recognized how this decision gave off the impression that Genesis was aiming to become "a singles band" that prioritized commercial success over artistic credibility, but maintained that the new material remained "fundamentally the same".
+The motivation for this was to enable more musical ideas to be put on a single album, and to act as a response to the newly emerging punk rock and new wave scenes, where short and concise songs were standard.
+Collins recognised how this decision gave the impression that Genesis was aiming to become "a singles band" that prioritised commercial success over artistic credibility, but maintained that the new material remained "fundamentally the same".
 Rutherford in particular wanted to forge his own style and not copy Hackett's distinctive guitar tones, so the album was more dominated by Banks' keyboards, with sparser and simpler guitar parts.